 Because of this faith in child wisdom, I sometimes receive withering glares from people when, as an educator, I use my own beloved children as examples of how ignorance or incompetence works.
-I try to do it in my best imitation of Bill Cosby's own loving delivery, but I'm not Bill Cosby, so I don't pull it off as well.
+But they're young.
+They don't have the background knowledge of an adult.
+Their incompetence is a fact of childhood, not their fault, and temporary.

 However, every once in a while, I see one of my children do something that reveals there are some ways in which children can be smarter than adults.
 My eldest son, age 7, pulled off one of them today.